metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-FirewallRule.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Export-FirewallRules
+You cannot pipe objects to Export-FirewallRule

 ## OUTPUTS

 ### None.
-Export-FirewallRules does not generate any output
+Export-FirewallRule does not generate any output

 ## NOTES